oliviazhang29/lab-05-wrangle-sp-data/lab-05.md

 ### Exercise 12

-Mitch Hedberg’s joke about La Quinta is the Spanish for next for Denny’s is true for most states except for North Carolina, where there are two La Quinta’s that is still pretty far from the nearest Denny’s.
+Mitch Hedberg’s joke about La Quinta is the Spanish for next for Denny’s is true for most state except for North Carolina, where there are two La Quinta’s that is still pretty far from the nearest Denny’s.
 It is worth noting that it is generally true that if you find a La Quinta location, there is a Denny’s near it, but this joke doesn’t garantee that if you find a Denny’s location, a La Quinta’s location is necessarily nearby.